metno/S-ENDA-documentation/source/devel_docker_ci.rst

 This will produce containers on Docker Hub where GitHub master branch is marked with tag ``dev``.
 A release tag in GitHub, example ``1.0.0``, will be marked with the tags ``1.0.0`` and ``1.0``, ``1`` and ``latest`` if it is the latest release.

-Release tag is on the semantic versioning format without prefixed *v*, see semver.org_.
+Release tag is on the semantic versioning format without prefixed *v*, see `Semantic Versioning 2.0.0`_.

 1. Set environment variable ``LATEST_TAG`` in ``.github/workflows/docker.yml`` with repository release tag.